F3rndal/Advent_Challenge_2024_CB/README.md

 I am able to delete the wish
 Note:
 Think about how you can do this (perhaps with a button or otherwise).
+## day 11
+Save wishes
+As user (Santas elf),
+I want to have persistent wishes.
+So I do not need to add the wishes every time I open the app
+GIVEN
+I added some wishes
+WHEN
+I restart the app
+THEN
+I see the wishes exactly as before closing the app